-Eligibility: The program is open to all qualified IPPS active member who are qualified healthcare practitioners such as MDs, PTs, NPs, PAs, Fellows and Residents.
+- Eligibility: The program is open to all qualified IPPS active members who are qualified healthcare practitioners such as MDs, PTs, NPs, PAs, Fellows and Residents.

-Observation only: A preceptorship shall be strictly an observational tutorial program.
-Accordingly, each Participant shall only be permitted to observe the activities and to discuss his/her observations with applicable staff employees.
-A Participant shall not have access to hands-on patient care or contact, examination, research or other work during his/her preceptorship.
+- Observation only: A preceptorship shall be strictly an observational tutorial program.
+Accordingly, each Participant shall only be permitted to observe the activities and to discuss their observations with applicable staff employees.
+A Participant shall not have access to hands-on patient care or contact, examination, research or other work during their preceptorship.

-Insurance: The program will not cover any type of malpractice insurance, thus interactions between the fellow and patients are limited to observation only.
-Fellows must also cover their transportation, food, and lodging costs.
-If a fellow has a valid license to practice medicine in the state of the observership they may examine patients if their mentor agrees.
+- Insurance: The program will not cover any type of malpractice insurance, thus interactions between the participant and patients are limited to observation only.
+Participants must also cover their transportation, food, and lodging costs.
+If a participation has a valid license to practice in the state of the observership they may examine patients if their mentor agrees.

-The cover letter must not exceed 500 words.
+The cover letter must not exceed 200 words.
 The letter should give a brief description of your background and why you are interested in the program.
-Please indicate WHICH SPECIFIC PROGRAM LOCATION the fellow is applying to (1st and 2nd choice).
+Please indicate WHICH SPECIFIC PROGRAM LOCATION the applicant is applying to (1st and 2nd choice).